 - 8 to 10 drops of lavender essential oil

-Combine ingredients and mix well.
-Transfer to a mason jar with a lid and let it rest for a couple of days so the essential oils are incorporated.
-Add a handful of bath salts to warm bath water.
-The Epsom Salts help relieve sore muscles and the lavender help relieve stress.
+Combine the ingredients and mix well.
+Transfer it to a mason jar with a lid and let it rest for a couple of days so the essential oils are incorporated.
+Add a handful of lavender bath salts to warm bath water.
+The Epsom Salts in this recipe help relieve sore muscles and the lavender will help relieve stress.
 Enjoy!
-To dry rosemary and lavender, use the hanging method above or remove the needles and flowers from the stems.
-Place them on a dehydrator tray for a few hours until the herbs are completely dried.

 2. Make lavender antiseptic spritzer with 1 cup water, 2 tablespoons of lavender infused witch hazel, 5-10 drops of lavender essential oil – all placed in an 8 oz spray bottle.

 4. Make lavender infused sugar to give as a gift with your own specialty herbal tea blend.
-Organic Gardening has a fabulous tutorial for unfused sugars.
+Organic Gardening has a fabulous tutorial for infused sugars.

 Want more?
 See also 50 Ways to Use Your Lavender Harvest from Naturopathic by Nature.
 Share your favorite way to use your lavender harvest in the comments section below.